Virtual-World-RE/NeoGF/README.md

 - the 13th file off the pzz,
 - initialy compressed,
 - in a pzz named "cmn_data.pzz",
-- and that has been uncompressed,
+- that has been uncompressed,
 - with the default format "dat".

 The names of unpacked files and the presence of empty unpacked files are important to keep informations relative to the initial pzz and ensure a correct pack.